flyingturtle13/Navis-SystemPropertyExporter/README.md

 # Navisworks Model System Property Exporter
-User selects which discipline/system properties (per hierarchy level) to export to Excel.
-The ultimate goal of these tools and workflow is to improve MEP BIM coordination communication with project teams.
-The Navisworks add-in provides a means to automate clash metrics progress reporting,  visualize clash data, and make model data meaningful and accessible for various project stakeholders.
-This workflow requires Autodesk Navisworks Manage, Microsoft Power BI, and Navisworks API to access the desired Clash Detective data for exporting.
-The tools and workflow are designed to have Navisworks Manage coupled with Microsoft Power BI to deliver multiple interactive visual reports in Power BI.
-However, this respository focuses on the Navisworks API add-in.
-The included Power BI template is only for reference and testing.
+The ultimate goal of these tools and workflow is to improve MEP BIM coordination communication and federated model access with project teams.
+The Navisworks add-in allows the user to select which discipline/system properties (per hierarchy level) is exported to an Excel spreadsheet for data interoperability.
+The properties available to export are the same available in the "Properties" window.
+The primary purpose is to send the system properties to Forge model viewer to create a 3D model metrics dashbaord to permit users to access system data, quantities, and statuses.
+This workflow requires Autodesk Navisworks (Manage, Simulate, Freedom) 2019, Navisworks API to access model data for exporting and Forge model viewer.
+However, this respository focuses on the Navisworks API and add-in only.

 ## Getting Started
 Environment setup regarding application development logistics.